-When I was 10-years old, I overheard a family member tell someone that she thought I was cute, not pretty, just cute.
-I was taking a nap on the couch, and woke up in time to hear her conversation.
+When I was 10-years old, I overheard a family member tell someone that she thought I was cute, not pretty, not beautiful, just cute.
+I was taking a nap on the couch and woke up in time to hear her conversation.
 It damaged me.
-I pretended like I was sleep, but turned around to hide the teardrops falling from my eyes.
+I pretended like I was asleep, but turned around to hide the teardrops falling from my eyes.

-Its ironic but I was days away from attaining a degree, and still was not smart enough to accurately measure my own beauty.
+It’s ironic but I was days away from attaining a college degree and I still was not smart enough to accurately measure my own beauty.
 I was still not empowered enough to see me as God saw me, beautifully and wonderfully made.

 Beauty comes from the inside out.
 I am a beautiful person inside, and I can finally say I am a beautiful person out.
 I can no longer let the societal standards of what beautiful is affect the way I view myself.
 For so long, I let others define my beauty.
 I let others tell me who I was and who I wasn’t.
 I let them tell me that I am too dark, or too light; that my hair is too short or too kinky; that I needed to go natural and stop wearing weaves, or that I needed to wear weaves and stop being natural; that my lips were too full or that my nose wasn’t straight enough; I heard all the things that I “lacked” in order to be seen as aesthetically appealing.
 All the while, I saw the outer and inner beauty all along.
 I never viewed myself as less than, but I let others perceptions of me skew my own vision.